LoopKit/loopdocs/docs/faqs/glossary.md

 **Guardrails**: limits in the code for user selected settings, recommended and absolute limits are provided

+**Hamburger Menu**: three parallel lines that, when tapped, open a new menu

 **HUD**: Heads-Up Display at top of Loop main screen, phone in portrait mode

 **ICE**: Insulin Counteraction Effect - Loop models the expected glucose change based on carbs entered, absorption time and your settings; and adjusts based on measured glucose